chriscarrollsmith/network-chat-room/program_flow.md

 ## Showing the client login window

-The `LoginWindow`'s `show` method, called by C`lient.run` after window initialization is complete, calls the window's `mainloop` method (a tkinter method that listens for and handles UI events).
+The `LoginWindow`'s `show` method, called by `Client.run` after window initialization is complete, calls the window's `mainloop` method (a tkinter method that listens for and handles UI events).
 The behavior of this method is to block until the window is closed by the user or the `quit` method is called on the window.

 Once the window is closed, `show` calls the `network_manager's` `clear_event_handlers` method to remove the event handlers that deal with login and registration results.
-Then it calls the `window`'s `destroy` method to close the window, and it returns the `authed` instance variable to the calling context (the `run` method of `Client`).
-If an error occurs during any of these steps, `show` shows an error messagebox and then raises the error to the calling context to terminate the program.
+It also calls the `window`'s `destroy` method to close the window.
+If `authed` is `False`, it also calls the `network_manager's` `close_connection` method to clean up the socket and thread.
+If errors occur during these teardown steps, they are collected and raised to the calling context (the `run` method of `Client`), and a tkinter messagebox displays a generic error message.
+Otherwise, we return the value of the `authed` instance variable.

 ## Client-side authentication request handling

-When the user clicks the "Login" or "Register" button in the `LoginWindow`, the `login` or `register` method is called, respectively.
-These methods are responsible for getting the username and password from the `username` and `password` fields, sending them to the `network_manager` for communication with the server, and displaying a success or failure messagebox to the user. `login` additionally sets the `login_successful` instance variable to `True` and exits the event loop by calling the tkinter window's `quit` method if the server indicates a successful login.
+When the user clicks the "Login" or "Register" button in the `LoginWindow`, the `login` or `register` method is called.
+Each method gets the username and password from the `username` and `password` fields, calls the `network_manager` `send` method to pass the request to the server, and displays a success or failure messagebox to the user.

-### `NetworkManager` `register` method

-The `register` method of `NetworkManager` calls the `send` method of the same class, passing it a dictionary that includes "username", "password", and "command" keys. "command" is set to "register" to indicate that the client is requesting to register a new user account.
-We then call `receive` and assign the return value to the `response` variable.
-If the resonse is non-empty and its "response" key is "ok", the user is registered successfully and the method returns `True`.
-Otherwise, it returns `False`.
+The payload sent to `send` is a dictionary with a "type" key set to "login" or "register" and "username" and "password" keys set to the user's input.

-> #### `NetworkManager` `send` method
+> ### `NetworkManager` `send` method
 >
-> The `send` method checks if `connected` instance variable is `False` or `socket` is `None`, in which case it logs a `ConnectionError` and calls `close` (which cleans up any socket by calling `socket.socket.close` and any `receive_thread` by calling `threading.Thread.join`).
+> The `send` method checks if the `socket` is truthy.
+If not, it raises a `ConnectionError`.
+If so, it calls `encryption.utils.send`, passing the `socket` and payload as arguments.
 >
-> Otherwise, it calls `encryption.utils.send`, passing the `socket` and payload as arguments.
-It returns `None`.

-### `NetworkManager` `login` method

-The `login` method of `NetworkManager` calls the `send` method, passing it a dictionary with "username", "password", and "command" set to "login".
-We then call `receive` and assign the return value to `response`.
-If the resonse is non-empty and its "response" key is "ok", the NetworkManager's username instance variable is set for the current session, the `start_receive_loop` method is called to start listening for server messages that will trigger UI updates for the main window, and the method returns `True`.
-Otherwise, it returns `False`.

-## Encryption utility functions

-The `send` and `receive` methods call some utility functions from `utils/encryption.py` that are shared by both the client and server, so this is a good place to explain how those functions work.
-These workhorse functions will be used throughout the application, not just for `login` and `register`, but this explanation will not be repeated, so you may want to come back and review it again later to understand the program flow of the main window loop.

-### `send` and `encrypt` functions
+> If an error occurs, we call `close_connection` to log the error, clean up any socket and `receive_thread`, and raise the error to the calling context (some `LoginWindow` or `MainWindow` method), which will be responsible for handling it gracefully.

+### The `utils.encryption.send` function

-`send` takes a `socket` and a `data_dict` as arguments.
+The `send` function takes a `socket` and a `data_dict` as arguments.
 It first calls `generate_key`, which generates and returns a 32-byte random binary encryption key using `os.urandom(32)`.
 Then it converts the dictionary to a UTF-8 encoded JSON string using `json.dumps`.
-Then it passes the `data` and `key` to `encrypt`.
+Then it passes the `json_data` and `key` to `encrypt`, assigning the result to `encrypt_result`.

+> #### `utils.encryption.encrypt` function
+>
-`encrypt` generates a 16-byte random initialization vector (IV) and initializes an empty byte array.
-It then loops through the bytes in `data`, using the caret XOR operator and floor division to double-encrypt the data using the key and IV.
+> `encrypt` generates a 16-byte random initialization vector (IV) and initializes an empty `bytearray` named `encrypted`.
+It then loops through the bytes in `data`, using the caret XOR operator to double-encrypt the data using the key and IV, and the percent-sign mod operator to repeat the key and IV as many times as necessary.
 It then base64 encodes the encrypted data using `base64.b64encode`.
-Finally, it returns the encoded and encrypted data along with the IV.
+Finally, it returns the encoded data along with the IV.

 `send` then concatenates the key, IV, and encrypted data and assigns the result to `data_to_send`.
 Next, it calls `pack`, which prepends a 2-byte unsigned big-endian integer representing the length of `data_to_send` using `struct.pack` and returns the packed data.
 Finally, `send` sends the packed bytes to the server using `socket.socket.sendall`.

+## Client-side authentication response handling

+In addition to methods for sending authentication requests to the server, `LoginWindow` also has handlers for the server's responses to those requests.
+(These methods are added as event handlers to the `network_manager` in the `LoginWindow`'s `__init__` method and removed in the `show` method after the `mainloop` ends.)

+When the server sends a response to a login or registration request, the `NetworkManager`'s `_receive_loop` checks the reponse's "type" key and dispatches events to the corresponding handler.
+If the authentication handlers have been correctly mounted, "login" and "register" responses will trigger the `handle_login_result` and `handle_register_result` methods of the `LoginWindow` instance, respectively.

+Both methods check the "response" key to see if the value is "ok".
+If it is, `login` sets the `authed` instance variable to `True`, gets the username for the current session from the `network_manager`'s `username` instance variable, and calls `quit` on the `window` to end the `mainloop` (so `show` will clean up the window and return the `authed` result to the `run` method of `Client`). `register`, on the other hand, merely displays a success messagebox.

+If the "response" key is not "ok", both methods call `handle_authentication_failure`, which displays a descriptive error messagebox to the user.
+If "response" was "fail", the "reason" key will contain a string describing the failure; otherwise we display a generic error message.

 ## Server-side authentication request handling

 **TODO**

-## Client-side authentication response handling
+## Client `MainWindow` loop

 **TODO**

-## Main window loop

-**TODO**

 The `show_main` method creates a `threading.Thread` instance to handle incoming messages from the server, and assigns it to the `receive_thread` instance variable.
 The `_receive_loop` method of the `NetworkManager` class is passed as the target for the thread, and the thread is started.

-The `_receive_loop` method of the `NetworkManager` class is a daemon thread that runs in the background and continuously listens for incoming messages from the server.
-It uses the `receive` method of the `NetworkManager` to receive messages and update the UI accordingly.